Legion-Expansion/Legion-Expansion/README.md

 ## Structure

-Please remove all unncessary files from the pa and ui directories.
+Please remove all unnecessary files from the pa and ui directories.

 Only server mod files that will be uploaded to the server belong in the pa and ui directories (everything else should go into art)